nicholaschiang/dotfiles/README.md

 ```

 ...I also followed [these instructions](https://oneclick-macos-simple-kvm.notaperson535.is-a.dev/docs/guide-phone-passthrough/), but I'm not sure how relevant those changes actually were.
-After connecting my iPhone, restarting the virtual machine, and clicking "Trust This Computer" in iOS, the macOS virtual machine finally detected my iPhone:
+After connecting my iPhone, restarting the virtual machine, and clicking "Trust This Computer" in iOS, the VM detected my iPhone:

 ![iPhone Detected](./docs/iphone-usb-detected.png)

-To be able to login with my Apple ID in Xcode (which is required to sign apps for installation on my iPhone), I had to follow [these instructions](https://github.com/quickemu-project/quickemu/issues/1547#issuecomment-2708376222) and use [`./GenSMBIOS.command`](https://github.com/corpnewt/GenSMBIOS) to ensure my virtual machine has a unique serial number.
+To be able to login with my Apple ID in Xcode (which is required to sign apps for installation on my iPhone), I had to follow [these instructions](https://github.com/quickemu-project/quickemu/issues/1547#issuecomment-2708376222) and use [`./GenSMBIOS.command`](https://github.com/corpnewt/GenSMBIOS) to ensure my virtual machine had a unique serial number.
 I also followed [these instructions](https://github.com/quickemu-project/quickemu/wiki/03-Create-macOS-virtual-machines#apple-id-login) and used [`qe_mac_apid`](https://github.com/quickemu-project/qe_mac_apid) to modify the bootloader file with a unique serial number.
 I'm not sure which approach actually solved the issue.
 I did both (probably unnecessarily).